swarneshkunden/PCOS-DISEASE-PREDICTION-PROJECT/README.md

 - **Jupyter Notebook** (for experimentation)

 ---
-Install all the required dependencies
-    pip install -r requirements.txt
+Install all the required dependencies: pip install -r requirements.txt

+## Running the Project
+Run the following command inside the project folder: python main.py